’Professional costs’ are the fees payable to lawyers for performing their professional legal services on behalf of their clients.

 - Costs payable in criminal law matters

-- Costs payable in Commonwealth family law matters
+- Costs payable in Commonwealth family law and child support matters

 - Costs payable in civil law matters.